metrotransit/shiny-basics/shiny-basics.md

 ```
 Things to note:

-* server is a function with input and output arguments
-* the plot to be displayed is assigned as a named object in the
+* the plot to be displayed is rendered and assigned to the
-	output
+	output object with the name `main_plot`
 * the ggplot code refers to an input object in the `aes_string` argument.
-* ... `aes_string`?! this is a super-useful version of the `aes`
-function which takes a character value and uses it to find the
+this version of the `aes` function takes a character value
-corresponding column in the specified dataset.
-That means we can
+and uses it to find the corresponding column in the specified dataset.
-pass column names back and forth between ui and server, rather
+That means we can pass column names back and forth between ui and server as
-than subsetting data and passing that back and forth.
+strings, rather than subsetting data and passing that back and forth.

 `renderPlot()` is a *reactive* function, which means it will
 adjust and re-create itself based on the value of the input.

-#### ui
+### ui
 The user interface is where the selection of the inputs is
 made, and where the output is displayed.
-Things are passed
-back and forth from the ui to the server and vice-versa
-using the object names we saw referred to in the server.
+In this case we want to display

-- `output$main_plot`: the plot we wish to render
+the rendered plot we assigned to `output$main_plot`.
+Since this plot relies on
-- `input$varchoice`: the variable we wish to see plotted

-In the ui these are referred to as quote-named ID values.
-We
-have to define one input, and one output, as well as how the
+an input value `input$varchoice`, we have to define that too.

-overall page will look.
+We start with how the overall page will look.

 ```
 ui = shinyUI(